 Importantly, this focus differs from the use of instructional coaching solely for educators.
-Robin's replicable model uses local experts such as former educators, counselors, mental health coaches, award-winning authors and social workers.
+Robin's replicable model uses local experts such as former educators, counselors, mental health coaches, awardwinning authors, and social workers.
 In addition, Robin has developed a nationwide network of coaches with expertise in various social-emotional topics.
+"Our coaches are real-life people coming in to talk about real-life topics such as how to calm your nerves when taking an important test or what to do when your parents are arguing," Thadani said.